Data collection

-To monitor equipment with ServicePilot, the tool needs to be configured to tell it what to do.
+To monitor equipment with ServicePilot, the tool needs to be configured.
 This involves provisioning ServicePilot to monitor resources using predefined packages.
 Resources can be added to the configuration in a number of ways:

 Provisioning method Description